Andrewwango/azure-ml-deployment-methods/README.md

 # Azure ML Deployment Methods

-This repo demonstrates different ML deployment methods on Azure.
+This repo demonstrates different quick ML deployment methods on Azure.

 Anyone needing to deploy using Azure can pick the most suitable deployment method and use the sample code here to by swapping in their model.
 Each notebook takes the model and deploys it to an endpoint hosted in Azure cloud for real-time inference.
-We show a range of methods using various Azure cloud model hosting and deployment tools.
+We show a range of lightweight methods using various Azure cloud model hosting and deployment tools:

+1. Azure Managed Endpoint (with Azure Machine Learning)
+2. Azure Function App
+3. Azure Container Instance
+4. Azure Web App
+5. Azure Kubernetes Endpoint

 A sample model ready for deployment is provided in the `models` folder.
 This model simulates a model in a production setting coming from: